jr-research/xai-ood/README.md

 photograph resample together rather than as 76 independent observations.
 Intervals are 95% percentile intervals at B = 1,000 and are reported
 descriptively: **no significance claim is attached to any comparison**.
-That is a branch elected on 2026-09-08, before any result existed, and it is recorded with its dates in [`docs/analysis-plan.md`](docs/analysis-plan.md).
+That is a branch elected on 2026-09-08, before any result existed.

 ## The thesis this belongs to